cfengine/documentation/reference/functions/filestat.markdown

     * `dirname` : the directory portion of the file name
     * `linktarget` : if the file is a `symlink`, its *final* target.
 The target is chased up to 32 levels of recursion.
 On Windows, this returns the file name itself.
     * `linktarget_shallow` :  if the file is a `symlink`, its *first* target.
 On Windows, this returns the file name itself.
-* `filename` : the file or directory name to inspect

 **Example:**